Acha-Edison-Abiya/Optimising-fleet-utilisation---analysis-and-predictions/README.md

 - Which vehicles are underutilized or overutilized?
 - How does utilization vary across departments and times of the year?
 - What is the optimal number and type of vehicles needed to meet demand?
+- How do depreciation and lifecycle status impact vehicle utilization rates and maintenance costs?
 # Methodology

 The analysis focused on identifying the utilization rate of vehicles and comparing them within the same type to detect outliers.
 A balanced approach to fleet management was recommended, with emphasis on matching vehicle types to departmental needs and adjusting for seasonal demand.